rwblokzijl/Msc-thesis-EuroToken/thesis.md

 distance from civilisation and during any disaster that would wipe out global communication infrastructure.

-The user trades the risk of defering transaction validation until they connect to the network again for off-line transfers which allow for an instantatious transfer of funds, without requiring a connection to anyone in the rest of the network in order to perform the initial transfer.
+The user trades the risk of deferring transaction validation until they connect to the network again for off-line transfers which allow for an instantaneous transfer of funds, without requiring a connection to anyone in the rest of the network in order to perform the initial transfer.